 When bp_concatenation_flag is equal to 0, the sum of InitCpbRemovalDelay[ Htid ][ ScIdx ] and InitCpbRemovalDelayOffset[ Htid ][ ScIdx ] shall be the same as in the previous buffering period.

-Include PH NAL unit into the bistream suject to HRD conformance checking using either of the following alternative options?
+Include PH and AUD NAL unit into the bistream suject to HRD conformance checking using either of the following alternative options?
 (JVET-S0118)